WATCH: Lukaku misses THREE sitters in terrible second half performance as Belgium eliminated from World Cup

 - First group stage exit since 1998

-FIRST MISS: Lukaku's first opportunity came after Yannick Carrasco's effort from close range was blocked by Josip Juranovic, which laid the ball into the striker's path.
-However, the out-of-sorts forward could only find the post from close range with much of the goal to aim at.
+FIRST MISS: Lukaku's first opportunity came after Yannick Carrasco's effort from close range was blocked by defender Josip Juranovic, which laid the ball into the striker's path.
+However, the out-of-sorts forward could only find the post from close range with most of the goal to aim at.

 Romelu Lukaku can't believe it! 😲— BBC Sport (@BBCSport) December 1, 2022